 Interns will work at FIRE’s downtown Philadelphia office.
-The 2019 program will run from May 28–August 2 and interns will receive a stipend of $3,500.
+The 2022 program will run from May 31 to August 5 and interns will receive a stipend of $4,000.

-FIRE is looking for intelligent and energetic undergraduates (rising sophomores, juniors, and seniors) attending colleges or universities in the United States who are looking to engage in free speech activism on campus.
-Ideal candidates are responsible, focused, organized, have a passion for civil liberties, and have a history of taking action in support of causes they believe in.
+FIRE is looking for intelligent and energetic undergraduates (rising sophomores, juniors, and seniors) attending colleges and universities in the United States who are looking to engage in free speech activism on campus.
+Ideal candidates are responsible, focused, and organized; have a passion for civil liberties; and have a history of taking action in support of causes they believe in.
 All interns are expected to demonstrate excellent research, writing, and communication skills.
 The ability to work under pressure and a sense of humor are also important.

-- Work closely with our campus outreach, defense, policy reform, legislation, development, and media teams to assist with research and administrative projects.
-Interns complete research projects and help staff members with writing, case work, fundraising, public relations, and administrative duties.
+- Work closely with our outreach, defense, policy reform, legislation, development, and media teams to assist with research and administrative projects.

-- Attend and assist with the annual FIRE Student Network Summer Conference.
+- Assist with the planning and execution of the FIRE Student Network Summer Conference.
 The FIRE interns will also lead an hour-long session for conference attendees.